aerographql/documentation/source/_posts/api.md

 * **rootMutation:** Name of the GraphQL object used as the root mutation.
 *Default to null*

 * **providers:** Additional providers that must be added to the injector stored in this schema.
-See [this].(http://localhost:4000/documentation/dependency-injection/#Configure-the-injector)
 *Default to []*

 * **components:** List of reference to decorated class that are part of this schema.